marilynwaldman/book/_sources/oilAndGas/GovernmentRoles.md

-# Governmental Roles and Responsibilities Related to Underground Injection and Induced Seismicity
+# Governmental Roles and Responsibilities

 ## Governmental Roles and Responsibilities Related to Underground Injection and Induced Seismicity